 While mild cases may be reversible in early stages, MBD cannot be reversed in later stages when curvature of the bone is visible.
 For pups exhibiting symptoms as described above, administer Calsorb[®] orally once a day until symptoms subside.
 (This medication should be mixed with a small amount of honey as it is very bitter.)
-Also add 1 gram (1/4 tsp) calcium carbonate to every 3.5 ounces of Bat World Sanctuary's milk replacement recipe.
+Also add 1 gram (1/4 tsp) Calcium Carbonate to every 3.5 ounces of milk replacement recipe.
 For juveniles, add 1 gram (1/4 tsp) to every 3mls of soft food diet.
-Metacam[®] should also be administered for pain (see Medications).
+Metacam[®] should also be administered for pain (see Medication section).
 Margaret A. Wissman, D.V.M., D.A.B.V.P.
-(ExoticPetVet.net), states that calcitonin -salmon is an effective treatment for MBD in many species of exotic animals.
+(ExoticPetVet.net), states that calcitonin-salmon is an effective treatment for MBD in many species of exotic animals.